TheHumanCreative/movie-saga-master/README.md

 This should show:

 - an input field (for changing the movie title), for the selected movie.
+CHECK Material UI
-- a textarea (for changing the movie description)
+- a textarea (for changing the movie description) CHECK Material UI

 The details page should have the buttons:

-- `Cancel` button, which should bring the user to the Details Page
+- `Cancel` button, which should bring the user to the Details Page CHECK
-- `Save` button, which should update the title and description in the database and bring the user to the Details Page
+- `Save` button, which should update the title and description in the database and bring the user to the Details Page CHECK / SUBMIT

 > Base functionality does not require the current values (the existing movie title and description) to populate in the input and textarea.